I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 -Origin: The Rise of Mortals

 When mortals began to prosper, they attracted the attention of the gods.
-Some mortals were chosen to be exalted and elevated to the rank of deities.
+Some mortals were chosen to be elevated to the rank of divinities.

-Apollo, inspired by the light of truth and the beauty of art, became the god of the sun and perfection.
-His birth was blessed by Zeus, but he rose on his own merits.
+Apollo inspired by the light of truth and the beauty of art became the god of the sun and perfection.
+His birth was blessed by Zeus but he obtained his status as a god thanks to his own exploits.

-Heracles, a demigod, overcame impossible trials to prove his worth.
+Heracles who is a demigod overcoming impossible trials to prove his worth.
 He achieved immortality by embodying the resilience and indomitable strength of humans.

 Ashura: The Avatar of Cosmic Rage and Eternal Combat